 Once your surgery has been carried out and you have recovered well enough to be discharged from hospital an appointment will be arranged for you to attend hospital for your Trial Without Catheter (TWOC).
 In most cases this is only an outpatient day visit, but a small number of cases may involve an overnight stay.

-About 6 weeks after your discharge, your consultant will arrange to see you in the outpatients department.
+About 6 weeks after your discharge, your consultant will arrange to see you in the outpatient department.

-Please arrange for a PSA blood test to be taken at your GP's surgery 1 week before the appointment.
+Please arrange for a PSA blood test to be taken at your GP's surgery, 1 week before the appointment with the consultant.

-This appointment will give you the opportunity to discuss the results of the pathology report on your prostate following the review at the Specialist Multidisciplinary Team (SMDT).
-The team is made up of surgeons, radiologists, pathologists, nurse specialists and oncologists.
+The appointment with the consultant will give you the opportunity to discuss the results of the pathology report on your prostate following the review by the Specialist Multidisciplinary Team (SMDT).
+The SMDT is made up of surgeons, radiologists, pathologists, Uro-oncology Nurse Specialists and oncologists.

 Further appointments will be needed at regular intervals for review by a member of the Urology Team.
-This will include monitoring your PSA (Prostate Specific Androgen) blood level.
+This will include monitoring your PSA blood level.
 You will be asked to have the PSA blood test 1 to 2 weeks before each appointment so that a recent result is available.

 The PSA blood test is one way that we are able to monitor the success of the operation and your progress.
-You will continue to be monitored for about 5 years.
+You will continue to be monitored in this way for about